Need ideas to generate your amazing blog name?

 However, make sure that you do not make the mistake of pigeon-holing yourself into a topic that isn’t huge enough.
 The worst thing you can do with your blog name is to limit yourself to certain topics.
 We talked more about this in part 1, so do read it again if you have not read part 1.

-Also, your blog name may get a little generic, which makes it hard to stand out from the crowd.
+Also, your blog name may get a little generic, which makes it hard for your brand to stand out from the crowd.
 I mean, how many smoothie blogs have the word smoothie in it?
 Loads.

 Your blog name should stand the test of time.
 It should empower, not limit you.